 Before Dr. Ming was the Chief Data Scientist at Gild, she was able to see Paul Viola’s face recognition algorithm demo.
 In that demo, she noticed that the algorithm didn’t detect Uhura.
 Viola indicated that this was a problem and it would be addressed.
 Fast forward years later to when Dr. Ming was the Chief Scientist at Gild, she relayed how she received “a call from The Wall Street Journal [and WSJ asked her] ‘So Google’s face recognition system just labeled a black couple as gorillas.
 Is AI racist?’
 And I said, ‘Well, it’s the same as the rest of us.
 It depends on how you raise it.’“

 For background context, in 2015, Google released a new photo app and a software developer discovered that the app labeled two people of color as “gorillas” and Yonatan Zunger was the Chief Architect for Social at Google at the time.
 Since Yonatan Zunger is no longer at Google, he has since provided candid commentary about bias.
-Then, in January 2018, Wired ran a follow up story regarding the 2015 event.
-In the article Wired tested Google Photos and found that the labels for gorillas, chimpanzees, chimp, and monkey “were censored from searches and image tags after the 2015 incident”.
+Then, in January 2018, Wired ran a follow-up story regarding the 2015 event.
+In the article, Wired tested Google Photos and found that the labels for gorillas, chimpanzees, chimp, and monkey “were censored from searches and image tags after the 2015 incident”.
 This was confirmed by Google.
 Wired also ran a test to assess view of people by conducting searches for “African American”, “black man”, “black woman”, or “black person” which resulted in “an image of a grazing antelope” (on the search “African American”) as well as “black-and-white images of people, correctly sorted by gender but not filtered by race”.
 This points to the continued challenges involved with addressing bias in machine learning and models.
-Bias that also has implications beyond social justice.
+Bias also has implications beyond social justice.

 As Dr. Ming pointed out in the meetup video clip below, facial recognition is also built into the iPhone X. The face recognition feature has potential challenges in recognizing global faces of color.
 Yet, despite all of this, Dr. Ming indicates “but what you have to recognize, none of these are algorithm problems.
 These are human problems.”
 Humans made decisions to build algorithms, build models, train models, and roll out products that include bias that has wide implications.